 - Level 4: Level 4 background checks consist of all of the above, in addition to various tax records, social media checks, and other things since they are usually reserved for acquisitions and c-suite employees.

-What is a Level 2 Background Check & What Are They Used For?
+What Is a Level 2 Background Check Screening?

-A level 2 background check, sometimes called a tier 2 check, is one that complies with FBI rules and regulations.
+A level 2 background screening, sometimes called a tier 2 check or fingerprint background check, is one that complies with FBI rules and regulations.
 It’s typically used for prospective healthcare workers, but it’s also required for people applying for government jobs, finance jobs, and guns.2

-The FDLE (Florida Department of Law Enforcement) defines a level 2 check as one that’s mandatory for those employed in jobs associated with trust or responsibility.
-It’s a fingerprint background check that screens for specific disqualifying offenses.
-Plus, Florida is the only US state that uses the term “level 2” to define a national background check.
+The FDLE (Florida Department of Law Enforcement) defines a level 2 check as one that’s mandatory for those employed in jobs associated with trust or responsibility; and while level 2 background investigations are used across the nation, Florida is the only US state that uses the term “level 2” to define a national background check while other states refer to it as a fingerprint background check.

 Per Florida Statutes Chapter 435.04, both potential and current employees are required to go through background checks offered by the FBI, local law enforcement networks, and the FDLE.

 As mentioned earlier, this kind of check is particularly required for nurses, certified nursing assistants, and anyone else working in the healthcare industry.
-To apply for or retain their license, they have to go through the Agency for Health Care Administration (AHCA).
+For Florida residents who need to apply for or retain their license, they have to go through the Agency for Health Care Administration (AHCA).
 They need to visit the Licensure Form page, select their specialty, and print out and complete the appropriate papers.
-(They can also submit their applications online.)
+They can also submit their applications online.

 For background screenings, users currently holding licenses need to register or log in through the AHCA’s Background Check Screening Unit.

-What Does a Level 2 Criminal Background Check Reveal or What Information Shows Up?
+What Does a Level 2 Background Check Reveal & What Criminal Information Shows Up?

 A level 2 criminal background check reveals lots of information related to an individual’s criminal history and other aspects of their past.
 For one, this check can turn up any misdemeanors or felonies the subject committed.